PiethonProgram/NA-MEMD_and_MEMD/README.md

 ## Introduction
 Python implementation of Noise-Assisted Multivariate Empirical Mode Decomposition (NA-MEMD).
 This repository contains functions for noise generation, multivariate empirical mode breakdown (MEMD), basic visualization, etc.

+Multivariate Empirical Mode Decomposition (MEMD) is an extension of the traditional Empirical Mode Decomposition (EMD) method, which is used to decompose non-linear and non-stationary signals into simpler oscillatory components known as Intrinsic Mode Functions (IMFs).
+The key feature of MEMD is its ability to handle multivariate signals, meaning it can simultaneously decompose multiple related signals (or different dimensions of a signal) while ensuring that the decomposition is consistent across all channels.

+Noise-Assisted Multivariate Empirical Mode Decomposition (NA-MEMD) is an enhancement of MEMD that incorporates noise into the decomposition process.
+The noise is added to make the decomposition more robust and to help separate closely spaced frequency components that traditional MEMD might struggle to distinguish.
+The idea is that the added noise helps to explore the signal more effectively and results in more accurate decomposition.

 __Primary Benefits of Repository__ :
 - Offers additional options for noise generation from signals
 - Allows n-dimensional MEMD as opposed to previous bivariate and quadrivariate implementations
+- Implementation is exponentially faster than similar, existing models
 - Basic Visualization tools
 - etc.